 Another offering from Coleman, The Blackout is exactly what the name suggests.
 It blocks out 99% of the daylight so you can sleep comfortably.
-If you’ve been camping before in the height of summer you know that early morning sun can really ruin your sleep while your away.
+If you’ve been camping before in the height of summer you know that early morning sun can ruin your sleep while you’re away.

 This tent is available as a three-person and a four-person so ideal for small families.
 And the blackout provides a factor 50 protection so if we get some of the sun we had last year you’ll be grateful!

-The small size and 5kg weight also makes it really easy to put up and take down so it’s a good choice if you’re interested in wild camping at all.
+The small size and 5kg weight also make it easy to put up and take down so it’s a good choice if you’re interested in wild camping at all.